k0psutin/gdm/README.md

 - 3.6.x
 - 4.5.x

-## Asset Management and Caching

-The `gdm` CLI uses a `.gdm` directory in your project as a cache for downloaded plugin assets.
-This folder temporarily stores assets before they are extracted and used by your project.

-Since `.gdm` is managed automatically (assets are downloaded and removed as needed), you should add `.gdm` to your `.gitignore` file to avoid committing cached or temporary files to version control.
+## Temporary directory

+CLI creates a `.gdm` directory, where it will temporarily keep the downloaded compressed assets.
+You can add the `.gdm` directory to `.gitignore` to keep it away from the version control:

 **Example `.gitignore` entry:**
 ```bash